 After the food is moistened by the saliva of the frog (this happens in the buccal cavity) the food moves from the mouth to the pharynx.

-After that, the food moves down further to the esophagus.
+After that, the food moves down further to the oesophagus.
 This is a small tube, and it is located in the anterior section of the digestive tract.
 This small tube connects the mouth to the stomach.
-The esophagus moves the food to the stomach where the process of the breakdown of food into simpler forms is started.
+The oesophagus moves the food to the stomach where the process of the breakdown of food into simpler forms is started.

 This happens through some enzymes that are secreted by the gastric glands in the walls of the stomach.
 When the food is broken down it moves further along the digestive system through a process we call peristalsis.
 This means that there are muscular contractions of the muscle tissue in the walls of organs in the digestive system.
 Then the food issuing from the stomach to the small intestine.